 Headteacher Jonathan Bishop took the Broadclyst enterprise project concept to a global level during the 2014 Microsoft in Education Global Forum.
 In a Dragon's Den style pitch against ideas from schools from around the world, he put forward the idea of taking the current project and making it into the Global Enterprise Challenge.
 This was the winning pitch, and BCPS was awarded $25,000 to make the Challenge a reality.

-This extraordinary challenge will connect schools and children from across the world into one global education project.
-It will help the students to increase their awareness of cultural diversities and gain an understanding of world markets and currencies, as well as honing their entrepreneurial skills, economic awareness, an understanding of cultural diversity, communication and collaboration skills, problems solving skills and creativity through the use of technology.
+This extraordinary challenge connects schools and children from across the world into one global education project.
+It helps the students to increase their awareness of cultural diversities and gain an understanding of world markets and currencies, as well as honing their entrepreneurial skills, economic awareness, an understanding of cultural diversity, communication and collaboration skills, problem-solving skills and creativity through the use of technology.

-The project is based entirely around the use of Office365 and no other platforms can be used.
-All schools will be registered by Broadclyst Community Primary School into Office365 and each child within the challenge will have an Office365 account which will give them access to Yammer, Email, Skype for Business and Office software.
+The project is based entirely around the use of Microsoft 365 and no other platforms can be used.
+All schools will be registered by Community Primary School into Office365 and each child within the challenge will have an Office365 account which will give them access to Yammer, Email, Teams and Office software.

 The communication between the teams will be supported by the project co-ordinator to help arrange the calls.
 During the calls and via email and Yammer the children will need to agree their company name, share their ideas for their logo, the design ideas and their marketing ideas.
 Following the productivity of the international company they belong to and asking for support and ideas from other teams will help them to develop their own entrepreneurial ideas and to improve their own performance.